The Home for War Orphans

 Margot knows the only place Lucie will run to is the high stone walls of the orphanage, where she last knew warmth and food and comfort.
 With fear in her heart, Margot is faced with an impossible choice.
 Should she race to save her sister from a terrible fate, or make sure the other orphans escape?

 A heart-wrenching and powerful historical fiction page-turner set in World War Two Paris.
-Perfect for fans of Kelly Rimmer, Anna Stuart and Rhys Bowen.
+Perfect for fans of Kelly Rimmer, The Midwife of Auschwitz and Rhys Bowen.